F&BKP collaboration with GCP & ARF research projects

 The prime responsibility for enhancing impact as defined in the research proposals lies with the research project consortium partners and stakeholders, including the progress and results detailed in the interim reports.
 In addition, the F&BKP Office can support the research projects in strengthening linkages and the teams’ interactions with wider stakeholders (e.g. linkages with thematic networks, influencing the enabling business and policy environment and out-scaling and up-scaling of results).
 This aims at realizing structural involvement of target groups and the back flow of research results into society, particularly into policy and practice.
 Furthermore, the NWO-WOTRO support focuses more so on the direct results of the research project, and with that for example Monitoring & Evaluation.

-Collaboration with the F&BKP in the area of knowledge sharing, uptake and impact can improve the FBR projects and their placement in surrounding societies.
+Collaboration with the F&BKP in the area of knowledge sharing, uptake and impact can improve the FBR projects and their embedded in and useful for surrounding societies.
 This can be effectuated by dissemination of intermediary and final results of the research via the Platform, and by the Platform facilitating knowledge exchange and learning with close and wider groups of stakeholders.
 Consequently, the relevance and impact of the research results can be improved upon.
 The work of the range of stakeholders related to the projects and the F&BKP will be facilitated and enriched and knowledge generated through the projects could strengthen the F&BKP Knowledge Agenda.

 F&BKP support on research impact components

 The F&BKP Office and NWO-WOTRO have developed a framework for knowledge sharing and research uptake.
 This framework supports research projects in strengthening their actions to enhance their impact, by providing guidance on the following four components (adopted from “Research Uptake.
-A guide for DFID-funded research programmes” of 2013): Stakeholder Engagement, Capacity Building, Communication, and Monitoring and Evaluation.
+A guide for DFID-funded research programmes” of 2016): Stakeholder Engagement, Capacity Building, Communication, and Monitoring and Evaluation.
 Whereas NWO-WOTRO focusses on Supporting project proposal set-up provide guidance to researchers in developing strategies for formulating & monitoring of ARF and GCP research uptake in an Impact pathway (see NWO-WOTRO Impact toolkit) and on Monitoring progress and providing feedback via annual and final reports, the F&BKP supports ongoing research projects by Providing a platform for dialogue and interaction among researchers and with the wider Food & Business community and Aggregating and amplifying research results.
-Related to the above mentioned research Uptake components, the F&BKP Office support will in particular focus on the following::
+Related to the above mentioned research Uptake components, the F&BKP Office support will in particular focus on the following: